halfspin-qc/QCHack2021Repo/README.md

-# QCHack2021Repo
+Welcome!
-Repository for QCHack 2021
+This is a repository for QCHack 2021

+The members are:
+- Sarang Brahme
+- Louis Wu
+- Gerardo Suarez
+- Deb Prakash C
+- Yen-Chen Wu